pantheon-systems/line_only_receiver/src/tx_clients/clients/README.md

     d = agent.post(url, data=data)
     # The content-type will also be set automatically.

+__BasicResponse__

+All BasicAgent's return a BasicResponse object.
+The BasicResponse object will automatically wait for the body of the response.
+This again is a simplification of the response object returned by a Twisted Agent [twisted.web.iweb.IResponse][].
+A twisted response object does not automatically fetch the body.
+This is absolutely necessary for advanced use cases but not for the basic interface were creating.
+The body is attached to the basic response object by default.
+Some status codes (204, 304) and http verbs (HEAD) MUST not have a body.
+In these cases the body is never read from the transport and MUST be None.

 ### Agent Invocation
 Agents can be invoked both synchronously and asynchronously.